platformio/platformio-atom-ide/README.md

 - **Other Systems**: Download the latest [Clang for the other systems](http://llvm.org/releases/download.html).

-**Warning**: If you have previously generated PlatformIO project you need to reinitialize it using `Menu: PlatformIO > Initialize new Project (or update exiting)` and specify for the which board should be generated Code autocompletion and Linting data.
+**Warning**: If you have previously generated PlatformIO project you need to reinitialize it using `Menu: PlatformIO > Initialize new Project (or update existing)` and specify for the which board should be generated Code autocompletion and Linting data.

 ## Licence